prakashsakari/react-ecom-app/README.md

 ## Run Locally

 Clone the project by adding the following command in the terminal.
-Make sure your have git installed and added to path.
+Make sure your have installed GIT and added GIT to path.

 ```bash
   git clone https://github.com/prakashsakari/react-ecom-app.git